ShivashishY/shiva/content/posts/blockchain-and-healthcare.md

 # Introduction

-Blockchain is the buzzword of the year, and as this new technology slowly matures, from banking to supply chain logistics; it is ready for disruption.
+Blockchain is the buzzword of the year, and as this new technology slowly matures, from banking to supply chain logistics, it is ready for disruption.
 And in healthcare, in particular, there’s a massive opportunity for the blockchain revolution to disrupt and lead a digital transformation.
 From medical records to pharmaceutical supply chains to smart contracts for payment distribution, there are plenty of opportunities to leverage this technology.

 The healthcare industry suffers from an inability to share and exchange information because of complicated agreements between shareholders.
 The outcome is an inefficient, outdated health care payment process that leads to millions of waste spent resulting from claim errors and disputes.